ObenaufLab/CaTCH/README.md

 The VBCF Galaxy instance is not public.
 These instructions are for internal institute use only.

+Some advanced options made available through Galaxy are discussed in the Command Line sections below.

 ### Step 1 : Quantify barcodes

 Each BAM file needs to be processed separately.
 Multiplexed BAMs additionally each require a sample tags table, as per the Input section above.
 A counts table will be generated for each sample and a summary table for each BAM.

 The original Obenauf-group barcode design is hard-coded into the script and is currently the only available option for Galaxy.
 Both C.Umkehrer's and S.Cronin's variants can be used as single sample per BAM file.
 Umkehrer's variant can also be used with a demultiplexing table (as per Input section above).

 Some advanced options made available through Galaxy are discussed in the Command Line sections below.

 ### Step 2: Collect outputs

-The sample-wise outputs need to be merged together.
-One collective table for the barcode counts, and one collective table for the summaries.
+The sample-wise outputs need to be combined: One collective table for the barcode counts, and one collective table for the summaries.
+Simply select the Step-1 Galaxy output(s) to combine.
+Importing external tables into Galaxy at this stage is not well supported.
-There are many ways to join/merge tables using the barcode sequence as row key, in R, Python, Excel, etc, or you can use the catch count merger tool on our Galaxy.

 ### Step 3: Visual report

 This requires the two collective tables from step 2.
 Additionally it needs a conditions table, as per Input section above.
-The output is and HTML report.
+The results can be obtained from the zipfile.
+The main output is an HTML report.

-Some advanced options made available through Galaxy are discussed in the Command Line sections below.
+Tables of the correaltions, counts and proportions are also output.